Meghdut-Mandal/XBoard/README.md

 Each device has a unique id, all valid message exchanges must have this id.
 Currently the plan is to use Discord acts as a backend for routing the messages.
 With 2 channels :-

 1. **#updates** : This channel contains frequent updates or automated actions from all the clients.
-This can be used for features like devices online, or what’s in their clipboard.
+This can be used for features like devices online, what’s in their clipboard, or when a new client joins up.
 2. **#request** : This channel is used for for completing user actions, like copying into other devices clipboards or pulling data from them like taking screenshots.
 This is a 2 step process a client posts a request message(like send me a ss) with a target device id, the request is then served in return by the target device in form of a message.

 ### Message